 all of which promote community and collaboration among students.
 The university has many recognized student clubs, organized around professional, academic, and social interests, including political action and advocacy, creative and performing arts,

 faith and spirituality, and sports and recreation.
 A complete list is posted at NarwhalNation.

 The University Student Senate (USS) is the official student government of The New School.
 Elected from all schools of the university, they are here to represent student concerns to administration, plan all-campus parties and events, make political statements, hear student issues, co-fund one-off events thrown by other people, and more.
 To schedule appointments, please email the senators at email@example.com.

-TNSchangemakers is a collaboration among New School students, faculty, and administrators to create a program incubator for diverse activities that will accelerate, broaden, and deepen social entrepreneurship and social innovation education at the university.
-Visit the
+TNSchangemakers is a collaboration between New School students, faculty, and administrators to create a program incubator for diverse activities that will accelerate, broaden, and deepen social entrepreneurship and social innovation education at the university.

 65 West 11th Street, room 071

 The New School Free Press is a student-run digital newspaper serving The New School's university-wide community.
 Students may be able receive academic credit for working on the newspaper, depending on the particular assignments and responsibilities.